 This local no-kill shelter offers a “Dog for the Day” program.
 Basically, it’s just what it sounds like: you can “rent” a dog for the day!
 Plan a fun adventure with a four-legged friend.
 Head to a local state park, visit a pup-friendly brewery, or just relax at home.

-Moreover, your dog will be outfitted with an adorable “adopt me!” vest, helping tp boost the chances that your new friend will find a forever home.
+Moreover, your dog will be outfitted with an adorable “adopt me!” vest, helping to boost the chances that your new friend will find a forever home.

 This St. Patty’s Day tradition allows you to sample more than 350 beers from some of the best craft breweries in America.
-In fact, this was voted one of the top 10 beer festivals in the country by USA Today!
+In fact, this was voted the top beer festival in the country by USA Today in 2022!

 Purchase a day pass, or upgrade your ticket with a VIP experience.
 The event will also include live music and a home brew contest.